nbe95/arduino-timer/README.md

 All Timer objects created a compile time or runtime are independent of each other; you can create as much of them as you need (or your RAM can hold).

-Thinking of a simple stopwatch, each one provides a fairly intuitive interface.
+Thinking of a simple stopwatch, each timer object provides a fairly intuitive interface.

 - `Timer` (constructor): Creates a Timer object.
-If a duration is provided as argument, it will be immediately applied (but the timer will not be started).
+If a duration is provided as argument, it will be immediately applied.
+(However, the timer will not be started yet.)
-- `set/getDuration`: Sets or gets the desired duration in ms for this timer.
+- `set/getDuration`: Sets or gets the desired duration as `uint32_t` in ms for this timer.
 - `start`: The most important function: Starts the timer.
 Has no effect on a timer that's already running.
 If a duration is provided as argument, it will be set accordingly.
 Returns `true` if the timer was successfully started,